pydanny/pydanny-event-notes/WomenInEngineering/social_assistive_robotics.rst

 * Do what you love and love what you do
 * Don't take **no** for an answer.
 * Be true to yourself: speak up, bit wisely (and increasingly with seniority)
+* Do outreach, so you do good and get perspective

 "